1. Accessibility

 <mark>

 4.3.
-Chosen content is sometimes made available only to screen-readers and Braille displays (i.e. made always available to the DOM).
+Some content is deliberately made available only to screen-readers and to Braille displays, and always available to the DOM.
 This is not to discriminate visual users and only supports cognition for our visually impaired and other users employing assistive browsing technologies.

 5. Web Content Accessibility Guidelines (WCAG)

 5.1.
-This website conforms to WCAG 2.1.—even the inaccessible bits!
+This website conforms to WCAG 2.1.—even the deliberately inaccessible bits!
 It's kind of the point.

 5.2.
-An exception is the duplicity of the homepage link and site logo link to the homepage.
-I won't make a scene if you won't?
+An exception was the duplicity of the homepage link and site logo link to the homepage.
+This is now corrected

 6. Accessible Rich Internet Applications (ARIA)